-A total of 42 patients participated in five meetings.
+In total, 42 patients participated in 5 meetings.
 Carers also attended and contributed.
-One important concept identified as missing was Effect on mental health/psychological consequences of changes in bowel function.
-There was general agreement that pain related to defactation or to the urge to defaecate was important despite variable interpretations of tenesmus.
-There was agreement that Impact on sexuality and sexual life and Effect on ability to perform usual work are very important but needed rewording.
-Patients suggested expanding Effect on ability to perform usual work to include roles within family, community and other organizations, not just paid employment.
+One important concept identified as missing was effect on mental health/psychological consequences of changes in bowel function.
+There was general agreement that pain related to defecation or to the urge to defecate was important despite variable interpretations of tenesmus.
+There was agreement that impact on sexuality and sexual life and effect on ability to perform usual work are very important but needed rewording.
+Patients suggested expanding effect on ability to perform usual work to include roles within family, community, and other organizations, not just paid employment.
 There was agreement that the impact of LARS on sexuality was not solely due to changes in sexual function, but related more broadly to the impact on intimacy.
-Change in stool consistency was considered important, but Diarrhoea was mostly inevitable and was not itself the problem, whereas Unpredictability of bowel movements and Paste-like stool consistency made it difficult to evacuate.
+Change in stool consistency was considered important, but diarrhea was mostly inevitable and was not itself the problem, whereas unpredictability of bowel movements and paste-like stool consistency made it difficult to evacuate.
 There was general agreement that some items may be amalgamated because they represented similar underlying concepts.